 To understand other organisations' experiences you can look at these reports.

-Want to explore how your digital transformation is going and set goals?
-Try the Digital Maturity Matrix
+Explore how your digital transformation is going and set goals using the digital maturity matrix

 How to apply for grant funding for digital and technology costs